dfu3/Subscription-Manager/README.md

 PS> .\venv\Scripts\activate
 (venv) PS>
 ```
+( if you get an error when activating the env^ try running the following in an admin shell: `set-executionpolicy remotesigned`)

 After setting up your VE, install dependenices using:
 ```
 (venv) $ python -m pip install -r requirements.txt